Reconciliation and Transitional Justice

 The goal of transitional justice is to address past injustices after the end of violent conflict in order to rebuild trust in the rule of law, to overcome mistrust between societal groups and to make the transition to a peaceful society possible.

 The concept of transitional justice rests on truth, justice, reparation and the guarantee of non-recurrence.
-Both judicial and non-judicial instruments are used, including: national and international truth and reconciliation committees; national, international and hybrid tribunals; reparations; impeachment of specific individuals; and reform of state institutions such as the police, the military and the justice sector.
+Both judicial and non-judicial instruments are used, including: national and international truth and reconciliation committees; national, international and hybrid tribunals; reparations; impeachment of specific individuals; and reform of state institutions such as the police, the military and the justice sector to build fairer and resilient systems able to secure reconciliation and the transition to democracy.

 Transitional processes can promote the reconciliation between persons, societal groups, as well as the state and its citizens.
 But reconciliation is also an activity on its own, which includes measures such as overcoming trauma or local mediation.